atomisthq/docs/docs/concepts.md

 infrastructure-as-code.
 Atomist is not a DevOps platform.
 Atomist is not a ChatOps platform.
 Atomist brings all of those things together&hellip; and more.
-Bringing the events and information from the systems and tools you already use together in one place, providing insight into what is happening in your day-to-day development flow, is just the beginning.
+Bringing the events and information from the systems and tools you already use together in one place to provide insight into what is happening in your day-to-day development flow.
 Once the information is collected, it can be correlated and contextualized, providing a coherent view of your development landscape.
 Even more importantly, Atomist provides the ability to take action on information and events, both automatically and by prompting the appropriate users.
-In short, Atomist provides you with the information, context, and tooling to help you make better decision more quickly.
+In short, Atomist provides you with the information, context, and tooling to help you make better decisions more quickly.

 ## Software as a Service